playing-with-dust/nominumbers/README.md

   debug	measure to make sure we capture all rewards.
 The fix will be to reduce this to the last nomination call and any others in the past week (see [#7](https://github.com/playing-with-dust/nominumbers/issues/7)).

+## Release info

+### V0.4

+* Added reward info including possible eras (towards income tax calculations)
+* Added "click on icon = address to copy buffer" feature
+* Fixed extrinsic parsing when params is an empty string
+* Fixed percentage in batch calls (was % of all validators in payout, not nominations)

 ## Building

     $ npm install